 "The longer a child is in diapers, the more opportunity they have to get their hands into a dirty diaper," Duberg tells WebMD.
 And getting kids out of diapers helps reduce the rashes and abrasions diapers sometimes cause, while keeping disposable diapers out of the landfill -- and their bacteria out of the ground water.

-So assuming that your child is ready for potty training, how do you keep everything clean while he or she is learning?
+So assuming that your child is ready for potty training, how do you keep everything clean while they are learning?

 With Potty Training, It's Location, Location, Location